dnsquery/dns-query/README.md

 --out ............
 Output type.
 Defaults to the input --type.
 --stdin ..........
 Get <input> from stdin instead of cli arguments --endpoint, -e ...
 Use a specific endpoint.
 Can be either the name of a known
-    endpoint or a json object.
-By Default uses one of the known endpoints.
+    endpoint, a json object or an url.
+By default uses one of the known endpoints.
     If multiple are provided, one at random will be used.
 --endpoints ......
 Lists all known endpoints as json.
 --retry ..........
 Number of retries to do in case a request fails, default: 3